GaganBehrh/Student_performance_analysis/README.md

 3. As a user, I would like to know the total of each student (c) Pass: Option2 makes it possible
-4. As a user, I would like to the student with maximum percentage and his/her respective grade (d) Pass: Option2 makes it possibleh
+4. As a user, I would like to the student with maximum percentage and his/her respective grade (d) Pass: Option2 makes it possible
 5. As a user, I would like to be able to enter the data entries and update the worksheet (e) Pass: Option3 makes it possible